aws-samples/sample-codex-amazon-bedrock-usage-governance-with-litellm/doc/Codex_Amazon_Bedrock_Multi_User_Access_configuration_steps.md

 arn:aws:iam::<ACCOUNT_ID>:saml-provider/IAMIdentityCenter-ClientVPN
 ```

-> Create NAT gateway and add it to the route table of the private subnet.
+Create NAT gateway and add it to the route table of the private subnet.
-> Destination IP address while adding route in route table is `[IP_ADDRESS]`
+> Destination IP address while adding route in route table is `0.0.0.0`

 ---